Heavy burden for consumers as holidays near: Soaring prices

 “We’re still looking at an economy in a strong position,” said Sarah House, a senior economist at Wells Fargo.
 “The consumer is still going out and spending, which is why we are seeing the price gains we’re seeing.”

-Used car prices jumped last month after having eased in August and September.
-The cost of a used vehicle has rocketed more than 25% from a year ago.
-With automakers sharply slowing production because of parts shortages, prices for new cars have risen for seven straight months.
+Used car prices have rocketed more than 25% from a year ago.
+With automakers sharply slowing production because of parts shortages, prices for new cars have also risen for seven straight months.
 Furniture is more expensive.
 Grocery prices have climbed 5.4% in the past year, with the price of beef roasts leaping 25%.
 Bacon is up 20% from a year ago.

 The Biden administration has attributed higher meat prices to consolidation in the meat-packing industry, with lack of competition enabling big processors like Tyson’s to raise prices.
 Meat-packing companies have countered that COVID-related shutdowns of plants, and the difficulty in finding workers to staff the factories when they reopened, are the culprit.